- Cow clover

 - You are taking warfarin or other blood thinners: Red clover can increase the risk of bleeding.

-- You have a hormone-sensitive disease such as estrogen receptor-positive breast cancer, ovarian cancer, endometriosis, or others: Red clover may have estrogenic activity and should be avoided or used cautiously by patients with these estrogen-sensitive diseases.
+- You have a hormone-sensitive disease such as estrogen receptor-positive breast cancer, ovarian cancer, endometriosis: Red clover may have estrogenic activity and should be avoided or used cautiously by patients with estrogen-sensitive disease.

 - You are taking methotrexate: Red clover may cause toxic effects, including severe vomiting and pain in the upper abdomen.

 For Healthcare Professionals

 Red clover is a perennial herb traditionally used to treat skin disorders such as psoriasis and eczema, whooping cough, and mastitis.
 It contains compounds known as isoflavones that act as phytoestrogens.
 An isoflavone extract is widely promoted as a dietary supplement to relieve menopausal symptoms.

 Red clover extract was shown to act as an estrogen agonist and stimulate proliferation of ER-positive breast cancer cells in vitro (1).
 However, the isoflavone Biochinin A inhibited aromatase activity and expression (2), thereby conferring a protective effect.
 In other studies, isoflavone-enriched extracts demonstrated neuroprotective effects in human cortical neurons (3) (4) and reduced skin aging in mice by increasing the amount of collagen (5).